-The Language and Culture Center, located in 102 Blaustein, has moved to Knowlton House during the transformation in Fall 2017 of Blaustein’s first floor into a center for global initiatives.
+The Language and Culture Center, formerly located in 102 Blaustein, has moved to Knowlton House during the transformation in Fall 2017 of Blaustein’s first floor into a center for global initiatives.
 The Center is a media center promoting language and cultural learning.
 It supports the foreign language departments and the Toor Cummings Center for International Studies and the Liberal Arts (CISLA).

 The Language and Culture Center provides students with a space to practice their language skills and to improve cross-cultural knowledge.
 Additionally, it serves as a space for foreign students to share their experiences and collaborate with other students, and a place for students returning from study abroad to develop related multimedia projects.

 At the Language and Culture Center, students are able to immerse themselves in the study of language while viewing foreign films, reading magazines and newspapers, attending cultural events, and studying together.
 Our staff also works closely with other College resources and programs to advance the integration of new learning technologies into the curriculum.

 The LCC's media collection includes materials in Arabic, Chinese, Czech, English, French, German, Greek, Hebrew, Italian, Latin, Japanese, Polish, Portugese, Russian, Spanish, Vietnamese, and many others.
 Students may use audio materials in correlation with departmental courses or for independent work on listening comprehension and speaking skills.
 DVDs and videotapes in the collection include instructional programs that correspond to course textbooks as well as feature films (with and without subtitles).